DevExpress/testcafe/docs/articles/documentation/test-api/selecting-page-elements/selectors/functional-style-selectors.md

 Method                              | Type     | Description
 ----------------------------------- | -------- | -----------
-`filterHidden()` | Selector | Creates a selector that filters a matching set leaving only hidden elements.
+`filterHidden()` | Selector | Creates a selector that filters a matched set leaving only hidden elements.
 These are elements that have a `display: none` or `visibility: hidden` CSS property or zero width or height.

 ```js
 // Selects all hidden label elements.